IB Engineering IA Project Ideas: A Complete Guide for 2026

 Read More: AI for STEM Learning Using Generative Tools to Make Math and Engineering Concepts Easier

-Design Thinking Process (6-8 weeks total)
+Design Thinking Process (6-8 Weeks Total)

-Week 1-2: Research & Specifications
+Week 1-2: Research and Specifications

 • Literature review on existing solutions